MicrosoftDocs/xamarin-docs/docs/cross-platform/macios/binding/objective-c-libraries.md

 #### Objective-C mutable pattern and properties

 Objective-C frameworks use an idiom where some classes are immutable with a mutable subclass.
 For example `NSString` is the immutable version, while `NSMutableString` is the subclass that allows mutation.

 In those classes it is common to see the immutable base class contain properties with a getter, but no setter.
 And for the mutable version to introduce the setter.
 Since this is not really possible with C#, we had to map this idiom into an idiom that would work with C#.

-The way that this is mapped to C# is by adding both the getter and the setter on the base class, but flagging the setter with a `[NotImplemented]` attribute.
+The way that this is mapped to C# is by adding both the getter and the setter on the base class, but flagging the setter with a [`[NotImplemented]`](~/cross-platform/macios/binding/binding-types-reference.md#NotImplementedAttribute) attribute.

-Then, on the mutable subclass, you use the `[Override]` attribute on the property to ensure that the property is actually overriding the parent's behavior.
+Then, on the mutable subclass, you use the [`[Override]`](~/cross-platform/macios/binding/binding-types-reference.md#OverrideAttribute) attribute on the property to ensure that the property is actually overriding the parent's behavior.

 Example: